Somebody's Crying

 "Somebody's Crying" is a song by American musician Chris Isaak from his fifth album, Forever Blue (1995).
-The song was released as the album's first single on May 15, 1995, reaching number 45 on the US Billboard Hot 100 and becoming a top-five hit in Australia and Canada.
+The song was released as the album's first single on May 15, 1995, by Reprise Records, reaching number 45 on the US Billboard Hot 100 and becoming a top-five hit in Australia and Canada.
 It also appears on his 2006 Best of Chris Isaak compilation.
 A live version is included on Isaak's 2008 Live in Australia album.

 Inspiration and lyrics

 Isaak wrote the song shortly after a breakup with his girlfriend.
 Isaak had attended a friend's party, but soon realized that he did not want to be there.
 He went inside a walk-in closet, closed the door, grabbed a guitar that was leaning against the back wall, and wrote "Somebody's Crying."

 Lyrically, the song describes one's yearning for a former lover, and the fear of communicating again with that person.
 In a 1995 interview, Isaak compared the lyrics to a way children often speak:

 Most of us are as terrified of love as little kids are terrified of the world.
 Little kids come up to you and say, "I know someone who loves you" or "I know someone who likes you."
 They say it like, I'm not going to really come out and say it.
 And for adults, it's probably the same way.
 They never really get beyond that fear.